Robust estimation of the Quantum Fisher Information on a quantum processor

-in terms of the spectral decomposition $\rho = \sum_\mu \lambda_\mu \ketbra{\mu}{\mu}$ of the state under consideration.
-The inverse of the QFI limits the estimation accuracy of an unknown parameter as given by the quantum Cramér-Rao bound~\cite{Caves1994, Braunstein1996}.
-In parameter estimation, there exist quantum states that saturate the Cramér-Rao bound and provide metrological sensitivities beyond the shot-noise limit (or standard quantum limit)~\cite{Pezze2018}.
-For $N$ qubits (as we will consider throughout this paper), with a collective spin operator $A=\frac{1}{2} \sum_{j = 1}^{N} \sigma_{j}^{(\tau)}$~\footnote{$\sigma_{j}^{\tau}$ is the Pauli matrix in an arbitrary direction $(\tau)$ acting on the $j^{\rm th}$ spin (identity operators on the other qubits are implicit).}, entangled quantum states that provide enhanced sensitivities for metrological tasks satisfy $F_Q >N$~\cite{Pezze2018}.
-Multipartite entanglement can be certified via QFI in terms of $k$-producibility of the state $\rho$, i.e. a decomposition into a statistical mixture of tensor products of $k$-particle states.
-In particular, the inequality $F_Q > \Gamma(N,k)$, with \mbox{$\Gamma(N,k) = \floor*{\frac{N}{k}}k^2 + \big(N - \floor*{\frac{N}{k}}k\big)^2$}, implies that a state is not $k$-producible, i.e that it has an `entanglement depth' of at least $k+1$~\cite{Toth2012,Hyllus2012} and is said to be $(k+1)$-partite entangled.
-An $N$-qubit state with an entanglement depth of $k = N$ is called genuinely multipartite entangled (GME).
+It plays a crucial role in various quantum phenomena, including quantum phase transitions~\cite{hauke_measuring_2016,PappalardiQFI2017} and quantum Zeno dynamics~\cite{Smerzi2012} and exhibits profound connections with multipartite entanglement~\cite{Toth2012,Hyllus2012,Pezze2017,Ren2021}.
+For $N$ qubits, with a collective spin operator $A=\frac{1}{2} \sum_{j = 1}^{N} \sigma_{j}^{(\tau)}$~\footnote{$\sigma_{j}^{(\tau)}$ is the Pauli matrix in an arbitrary direction $(\tau)$ acting on the $j^{\rm th}$ spin (identity operators on the other qubits are implicit).}, multipartite entanglement can be certified via QFI in terms of $k$-producibility of the state $\rho$, i.e. a decomposition into a statistical mixture of tensor products of $k$-particle states~\cite{Toth2012,Hyllus2012}.
+The QFI also holds vast applications in resource theory~\cite{Katariya_2021}, many-body physics~\cite{Wang_2014,Macieszczak_2016_dynamical} and quantum metrology~\cite{Pezze2018}.
+In particular, for quantum parameter estimation problems, the inverse of the QFI limits the estimation accuracy, as given by the quantum Cramér-Rao bound~\cite{Braunstein1996}.
+Therefore, it is fundamental for identifying states that provide sensitivities beyond the standard quantum limit~\cite{Pezze2018}.

-Identifying experimental methods to extract the QFI of arbitrary quantum states is an outstanding challenge and is a current topic of interest.
-One way to calculate the QFI corresponds to performing quantum state tomography to access the eigenvalues and the eigenstates of $\rho$ in order to evaluate Eq.~\eqref{eq:qfi}.
-This approach necessitates an expensive measurement budget~\cite{O'Donnell2016Jun,Haah2017,flammia2023quantum}, and is thus limited to small system sizes.
-In the specific case when the quantum state is a thermal state, the QFI can be measured directly using dynamical susceptibilities~\cite{hauke_measuring_2016}.
-Alternatively, many lower bounds to the QFI have been proposed and measured such as spin-squeezing inequalities expressed as expectation values of linear observables~\cite{Monz2011,Strobel2014,Barontini2015,Bohnet2016,Schmied2016,Pezze2009,yu2022quantum,Yu2021} and also non-linear quantities as a function of the density matrix~\cite{Rivas2008,Rivas2010,Zhang2017,Girolami2017,Beckey2020,Cerezo2021}.
-For a thorough account of them we refer the reader to~\cite{Ren2021PRL} and references therein.